 Among the department’s major accomplishments are: the cleaning and restoration by a team of 11 of John White Alexander’s 3,500 square foot Crowning of Labor murals in the museum’s Grand Staircase (1995) led by paintings conservator Ellen Baxter (who worked from 1990 until she retired in 2022); the conservation of the 18 x 24 foot gilded urushi lacquered Chariot of Aurora panels from the French ocean liner Normandie (1997–1998); and the Mellon-funded Time-Based Media Project (2013–2015).

 We believe in the power of art and science to inspire curiosity, discovery, and joy.
 Our conservation team serves as a resource to the Pittsburgh community and cultural heritage field at large and contributes to the advancement of modern and contemporary art conservation through lectures, tours, workshops, and publications.
 We endeavor to share our work with the public to make conservation accessible to all.

 Training and Mentorship

 Our team is dedicated to fostering the cultural heritage professionals of tomorrow.
 Mentorship is an important activity of conservation labs, as supervised experience with professionals is a necessary component of conservation higher education.
-We are proud of our former interns and volunteers who have gone on to pursue graduate school studies and careers as art conservators in the Pittsburgh region and throughout the world!
+Carnegie Museum of Art is proud of our former interns and volunteers who have gone on to pursue graduate school studies and careers as art conservators in the Pittsburgh region and throughout the world!